Bayesian Evidence Synthesis for the common effect model: Proposed methods: Bayes Factors Synthesis under the -priors

 \subsection{Methods for Limited Information (L)}

 Finally, we consider the case where the available information is restricted to $p$-values or test statistics where the direction of the effect is not evident.
-Hence, if we only have access to $p$-values from an undirectional test then we can think of using any $p$-value combination method for the synthesis of frequentist evidence, and then transform the result to a Meta-BF ($\widetilde{BF}$).
+Hence, if we only have access to two-sided $p$-values then we can think of using any $p$-value combination method for the synthesis of frequentist evidence, and then transform the result to a Meta-BF ($\widetilde{BF}$).
 In order to synthesize a vector of $p$-values $\vect{p}=\{p_1,\dots,p_K\}$ testing the same $H_0$ vs. $H_1$ coming from $K$ independent studies the result that

 is of fundamental value.
 By using \eqref{p_values_uni}, several combination methods exist in order to obtain an overall p-value $\widetilde{p}=f(\vect{p})$ which will act as a global measure of departure from $H_0$.
 Two of the most common statistics for combining $p$-values, for which the distribution under the null hypothesis is available are given by: